chrisguest75/devcontainer_examples/08_typescript_express/README.md

 # README

-Demonstrate a simple typescript application
+Demonstrate a simple typescript application with docker in docker support.

 Demonstrates:

-* Using features
+* Using features to compose node and docker in docker quickly.
-* It seems to be much quicker to build.

 - [README](#readme)
   - [Start (vscode)](#start-vscode)